AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Xerxes was determined to avenge his father’s defeat, Darius I, at the Battle of Marathon in 490 BC.
 He spent several years planning his invasion of Greece, gathering a massive army and navy.

 Before Xerxes launched his expedition, he sent spies to Greece to gather intelligence on the enemy.
-The spies brought back reports about the strengths and weaknesses of the Greek armies, as well as the geography of Greece.
+The spies returned reports on the strengths and weaknesses of the Greek armies, as well as on the geography of Greece.

 Xerxes learned that Athens and Sparta were Greece’s two most powerful city-states.
-He also learned that the Greeks were divided amongst themselves and that no single leader could unite them.
+He also knew that the Greeks were divided amongst themselves and that no single leader could unite them.

 Xerxes’ expedition to Greece was ultimately unsuccessful, but it taught him much about Athens and Sparta.
-He learned that the Greeks were fierce and determined people and that they were willing to fight to the death to defend their freedom.
+He learned that the Greeks were fierce and determined, willing to fight to the death to defend their freedom.

 Here are some specific things that Xerxes learned about Athens and Sparta: